sppmacd/teambots/README.md

 A FabricMC mod adding various commands for `nations.minecraft.best` server.

-This is currently only for Minecraft 1.19.2.
+This is currently tested only on Minecraft 1.19.2.

 ## Commands

 ### `/bot` - Carpet bot management

 This command can be used to spawn and kill Carpet bots.
-They behave like normal players, so can be used e.g. for farm AFK-ing.
+They behave like normal players, so can be used for things like farm AFK-ing.

 For now, only a single bot per nation is allowed.
-Only players that belong to a nation can use this command, but they don't need to be a leader.
+Only players who belong to a nation can use this command, but they do not have to be a leader.

 - `/bot set <coords>` - Spawn a new bot at `coords` or teleport an existing bot. `coords` must be at most 5 blocks away from you.